adamscott/godot-website/collections/_release_4_5/entry-systems-xr-support-for-d3d12-openxr-backend.md

 anchor: support-for-d3d12-openxr-backend
 title: Support for D3D12 OpenXR backend
 text: |
   We added a new backend for OpenXR!
-You can now render your XR project using D3D12 on Microsoft platforms.
+You can now render your XR projects using D3D12 on Microsoft platforms.
 contributors:
   - name: Matthieu Bucchianeri
     github: mbucchia